c4lliope/rfcs/024-generalized-resources/proposal.md

 ## `info`: discover resource type implementation info

-Concourse will first invoke `./info` to discover the commands to run for each resource action.
-The path to this script is relative to the image's working directory, so that it isn't coupled to any particular filesystem layout (e.g. UNIX vs. Windows).
-By not hardcoding an absolute path we can run resource types on platforms which may not support the idea of a "chroot".
+Prior to running any action,  will first invoke `./info` to discover the commands to run for each resource action.
+The path to this script may be relative to the image's working directory.

 ### Example `info` request-response